San Diego Criminal Defense Lawyers

-At jD LAW, P.C., we take our responsibility to defend clients very seriously.
+At jD Law Criminal Defense Attorneys, we take our responsibility to defend clients very seriously.
 Knowing that a criminal accusation could impact your future for the worse, we make it our goal to minimize these charges or eliminate them altogether.
 Our defense strategy will always fit the specific details of your situation.
 Whether you are facing charges for a state or federal offense, we are prepared to serve as your advocate and ally until your case has come to a conclusion.

 What can you expect when you are suspected of a crime in San Diego?
 The criminal process starts when law enforcement officials, typically San Diego police officers, believe that an individual has committed a crime, or is in the process of committing a crime; for example, driving under the influence of alcohol.
 If a police officer does witness an individual committing a crime, the officer may detain that individual.
 The detention must not be longer than is necessary for the officer to issue a citation or arrest the individual.

 If the police officer did not actually witness the crime, the officer may visit a suspect and ask questions as part of the investigation.
 It is important to note that neither the suspect, or friends and family, are obligated to participate in the investigation.
 Because suspects are not required to cooperate with the police, the police will often not inform the person that he or she is a suspect in the case.
 Instead, the officers may visit or call the suspect in a casual manner, telling him that they simply want to give him a chance to tell his side of the story.
 Any statements the suspect makes may later be used against him, and suspects do have a right to politely decline to comment on the investigation.